Japanese battleship Yamashiro: Battle of Surigao Strait

 Nishimura issued a telegram to Admiral Soemu Toyoda at 20:13: "It is my plan to charge into Leyte Gulf to [reach] a point off Dulag at 04:00 hours on the 25th."
 At 22:52, his force opened fire, damaging PT 130 and PT 152 and forcing them to retreat before they could launch their torpedoes.
 Three American destroyers launched torpedoes at 03:00 that morning, hitting Fusō at 03:08 and forcing her to fall out of formation.
 Yamashiro opened fire with her secondary battery seven minutes later.
 Around 03:11, the destroyers Monssen and Killen fired their torpedoes, one or two of which hit Yamashiro amidships.
 The resulting damage temporarily slowed the ship down, gave her a list to port and forced the flooding of the magazines for the two aft turrets.
 Yamashiro may have been hit a third time near the bow at 03:40.
+In exchange Yamashiro's secondary hit PT 493, with the intense damage resulting in PT 493 running aground and eventually sinking, Yamashiro's first and only kill on an enemy warship.

 At 03:52, the battleship was attacked by a large formation to the north commanded by Rear Admiral Jesse Oldendorf.
 First came 6- and 8 in shells from three heavy cruisers, Louisville, Portland, and Minneapolis, and four light cruisers, Denver, Columbia, Phoenix and Boise.
 Six battleships formed a battle line; the Pearl Harbor veteran West Virginia was the first to open fire a minute later, scoring at least one hit with 16 in shells in the first 20800 m salvo, followed by Tennessee and California.
 Hampered by older radar equipment, Maryland joined the fight late, Pennsylvania never fired, and Mississippi managed to fire exactly one salvo—the last of the engagement.
 The Australian heavy cruiser HMAS Shropshire also had radar problems and did not begin firing until 03:56.